Top of the page

 Your baby may get medicine to keep the opening between the left and right sides of the heart open.
 This helps keep red blood flowing to the body and helps prepare your baby for surgery.
 The medicine may be given through a blood vessel.
 It is often given through the belly button.

-Sometimes a series of surgeries is done to help the baby's heart work better.
+A series of surgeries may be done to help the baby's heart work better.
 The first surgery is usually done shortly after birth.
 A second surgery may be done a few months later.
-If a third surgery is planned, it is done when the baby is about 18 to 30 months old.
+If a third surgery is planned, it is done when the child is about 2 to 5 years old.

 The main goal of the surgeries is to reroute some of the blood vessels around the heart.
 That will make the right ventricle the main pumping chamber of the heart, instead of the left ventricle.
 This will not make the heart work like a normal heart.
 But it will help the heart get red blood to the body.